-Meanwhile, I started a major remodel of my parents’ house after they went to assisted living, so I was stuck in New Braunfels, Texas…alone.
+Meanwhile, I started a major remodel of my parents’ house after they went to assisted living, so I was camped out at their house in New Braunfels, Texas…alone.
 Facebook again provided me with an outlet as I worked through an impossible project, and I felt a little less alone.
 After all, I was surrounded by happy people on social media, right?

 My husband, a post-apocalyptic writer who is an expert in Facebook advertising, shared an article with me once that said Facebook knows after forty interactions more about a person’s personal and political leanings that their own spouse.
 And fairly recently, I was introduced to the feature of Facebook where you could see what they think your interests are, and realized why my feed was overrun with targeted posts that fed on that frustration.

 I thought I wasn’t doing any harm by posting thoughtfully written responses to misguided posts by friends.
 Bobby told me that I wouldn’t change anyone’s minds, but I felt that if I flagged incorrect information and provided facts, I could educate others.
 I didn’t realize that people didn’t want to be educated, they were just there to vent.
 I watched friends I’d known for years turn into people I no longer wanted to be associated with.
 At one point, I turned in a classmate to the FBI for making credible threats to a president.